zsparal/api-documentation/source/reference/oauth2/overview.rst

 Lastly, we offer the *Revoke token* endpoint where your app can proactively revoke authorizations (as per the standard OAuth revoke flow).

-Please refer to :doc:`Getting started with Mollie Connect </connect/getting-started>` for a step-by-step guide on implementing OAuth.
+Refer to :doc:`Getting started with Mollie Connect </connect/getting-started>` for a step-by-step guide on implementing OAuth.

 Endpoints
 ---------